Scottish Government: Civil service

+The Permanent Secretary to the Scottish Government is the most senior civil servant within the Scottish Government.
+They lead the administration's strategic board as well as directly support the first minister and cabinet and is the accountable officer with responsibility to ensure that the government's money and resources are used effectively and properly.
+The current permanent secretary is Joe Griffin, who succeeded John-Paul Marks in April 2025.
+The Permanent Secretary is a member of the UK Civil Service, and therefore takes part in the UK-wide Permanent Secretaries Management Group under the Cabinet Secretary who performs a number of similar functions in relation to the UK Government.
+The Scottish Government's Permanent Secretary is responsible to the Scottish Ministers in terms of policy.

 In addition to the Scottish Ministers, the Scottish Government is supported by a number of officials drawn from the UK Civil Service.
 They are collectively referred to as the Scottish Administration in the Scotland Act 1998.
 According to 2012 reports, there are 16,000 civil servants working in core Scottish Government directorates and agencies.
 A total of eight director–generals head Scotland's civil service department.
 Each director–general is responsible for a number of directorates and agencies of the Scottish Government and are directly accountable for the legislation proposals, as well as implementing government policy into practice.
 Public bodies (non–ministerial departments of the Scottish Government) are the responsibility of the senior civil servants as opposed to Scottish Government ministers.

-The civil service is a matter reserved to the British parliament at Westminster (rather than devolved to Holyrood): Scottish Government civil servants work within the rules and customs of His Majesty's Civil Service, but serve the Scottish Government rather than British government.